YattaJ/web_project_3/README.md

 For this project I worked on replacing absolute values (pixels) with relative values (%, vw, vh and fr) to make the page responsive.
 I used a program called Figma to access the design brief to include the images and fonts.

+I've also used the Github pages feature to publish my site and I also used the .nojekyll empty file so that the BEM methodologies will show up on the published site.